OWASP/owasp-summit-2017/content/session/Owasp-Top-10-2017/How-is-the-Top-10-Used-in-Real-World.md

 participants :
 outcomes     : mapped
 ---
-According to Verizon´s 2016 Data Breach Investigations Report, web application attacks are one of the leading causes of data breaches.
-Still, many organizations find it hard to protect themselves simply because they don´t know where to start.
+According to Verizon's 2016 Data Breach Investigations Report, web application attacks are one of the leading causes of data breaches.
+Still, many organizations find it hard to protect themselves simply because they don't know where to start.

 Can OWASP Top 10 become their starting point?